Matt Nathanson: Covers

 Matt Nathanson's cover of "Laid" by Manchester band James was featured on the American Wedding soundtrack, as well as American Pie Presents Band Camp.
 Nathanson also covered the Prince song "Starfish & Coffee" for the children's album For The Kids Too.
 Matt also performed a cover of Cat Stevens's "The Wind" for the album Wake Up Everybody, and "I Hope That Something Better Comes Along" by The Muppets for Muppets: The Green Album.
 In 2018, Nathanson released an EP with 6 Def Leppard covers entitled Pyromattia.
 Selections include "Pour Some Sugar On Me", "Hysteria" and "Promises".
 Nathanson covered Radiohead's "Fake Plastic Trees" and Bruce Springsteen's "Thunder Road" on his 2020 live album Live in Paradise: Boston.
+In 2021, Nathanson released a full cover album titled "Achtung Matty," a recreation of U2's 1991 Achtung Baby, which Nathanson cites as his "favorite record of all time."

 Albums and EPs

 Please

 Recorded and mixed in February/March 1993 in a house in Van Nuys, California.
 Most of the songs were written while Nathanson was in high school and a freshman at Pitzer College in Claremont, CA. Before this, Nathanson had recorded only demos.
 This was his first collection of songs ever put on CD.
 Please was released in the spring of 1993.